Dohan04/alx-zero_day/0x03-git/README.md

-In this project we se how to use git
+In this project is about  how to use git